-- On Capital City grounds and immediately adjacent property, at Capital City sponsored or related events on and off Capital City grounds, on any vehicle used for Capital City business, at any transit stop at which students wait to be transported to Capital City business, or through the use of any electronic devices owned by the Capital city, leased by Capital City or used for Capital City business; and - At a location or function unrelated to the Capital City, through the use of any electronic devices, including those not owned or leased by the Capital City if the acts of bullying or cyberbullying create a hostile environment at the agency for the victim or witnesses, infringe on their rights at the Capital City, or materially and substantially disrupt the orderly operation of the School.
+1. On Capital City grounds and immediately adjacent property, at Capital City-sponsored or related events on and off Capital City grounds, on any vehicle used for Capital City trips, at any transit stop at which students wait to be transported to Capital City, or through

+- the use of any electronic devices owned by Capital City, leased by Capital City or used for Capital City purposes; and - 2.
+At a location or function unrelated to Capital City, through the use of any electronic devices including those not owned or leased by Capital City if the acts of bullying or cyberbullying create a hostile environment at the location/function for the victim or witnesses, infringe on their rights at Capital City, or materially and substantially disrupt the orderly operation of the School.